aviantotiyo/Multi-Git-Pull/readme.md

 3. **Save and Exit** the crontab editor.

 > **Note:** Adjust the schedule and script path (`/home/user/update_apps.sh`) as needed.

-## CI/CD Alternative Explanation

-This method can be considered as a simple alternative to Continuous Integration/Continuous Deployment (CI/CD) tools such as GitHub Actions or GitLab CI/CD.

-Unlike full-fledged CI/CD platforms that offer extensive pipelines, testing, and deployment processes, this Bash script provides a lightweight solution for developers who need to automate basic Git pull tasks across multiple applications.
-While it lacks the robustness and flexibility of more advanced CI/CD solutions, it can be a suitable choice for smaller projects or when minimal automation is required.

-Ultimately, the choice of CI/CD tools depends on the specific needs of the project and the developer's preferences.
-For more complex and scalable projects, platforms like GitHub Actions, GitLab CI/CD, or Jenkins might be more appropriate.
-However, for a straightforward update process, this script offers a practical alternative.

 ## Troubleshooting